csmith111/csmith111.github.io/_posts/2016-02-08-ElmGraphics.markdown

 1. Try changing colors and sizes on the square to see how this all works.

-2. Using the documentation see if you can create a red circle
+2. Using the documentation see if you can create a red circle.
+(Hint: Create a new function makeCircle similar to makeSquare.)

+3. Try and make a blue square of side 40 and a circle of radius 60.
+(Hint: collage will accept a list of Shape Forms.)

 You will find the complete documentation for the Graphics.Collage package at this [link][elm-graphics-collage]